sajjadlaghari/sajjadlaghari/README.md

-Hello, Myself Sajjad Laghari as a full-stack developer, my expertise spans across the entire web development stack, from front-end to back-end.
+Hello, Myself Sajjad Laghari iam a full-stack developer, my expertise spans across the entire web development stack, from front-end to back-end.
 I have a strong foundation in various programming languages and frameworks, including React, Laravel, DJango

 On the front end, I excel in creating intuitive and responsive user interfaces that deliver a smooth user experience.
 I am proficient in HTML, CSS, and JavaScript and have extensive experience using modern front-end frameworks such as React and Vue.
 I understand the importance of accessibility, performance, and cross-browser compatibility in web development and make sure to implement best practices in these areas.